SYU15/personal-website/README.md

 # Sarah Yu's website
-This is the repo for Sarah Yu's personal website and crash course for TechWomen alumni.
+This is the repo for Sarah Yu's personal website and website template for a TechWomen alumni webinar.

 This is a very barebones repo to help people get up and running with a personal site while learning the fundamentals of building a basic webpage.